CREDIT BY EXAM

 - The professor will grade the exam and pass along the date and grade received to the Department Chair.

 - The Department Chair will send the completed form to the Registrar’s Office for processing.

 Please feel free to contact the departmental office with any questions you may have about the Challenge Exam guidelines and procedures.

-Credit received via the CLEP will be reflected as "credit received" on your official ACC transcript; "credit received" has no impact on your ACC GPA.
-Please note that although ACC accepts the CLEP Test for foreign language college-credit, it is advisable that transfer students contact the college or university they plan to transfer to determine if their CLEP scores are accepted and if so, what the course equivalency may be for that particular college or university.
+Credit received via the CLEP will be reflected as Credit Received (CR) on your official ACC transcript.
+CR is not factored into your ACC GPA.
+Credit Received shows up as a CR on your transcript.
+This CR is typically located toward the end of your transcript if not applied to your degree program.
+Please note that although ACC accepts the CLEP for world language college-credit, it is advisable that transfer students contact the college or university they plan to transfer to determine if their CLEP scores are accepted and if so, what the course equivalency may be for that particular college or university.
 Please refer to the chart below for CLEP score course equivalency at Austin Community College.

-For more detailed information about the College-Level Examination Program, the CLEP Test, or to find other authorized CLEP testing centers near you, please go to the College Board CLEP website.
+For more detailed information about The College-Level Examination Program®, or to find other authorized CLEP testing centers near you, please go to the College Board CLEP website.